 Fort Lauderdale is a proven hotspot for car accidents.
 According to data compiled by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), Broward County saw 41,106 motor vehicle crashes in 2019.

 Although Florida law requires drivers to carry minimum property damage and personal injury insurance coverage, not every driver does so.
-If you suffer injuries or damage to your car in an accident caused by a negligent driver who does not have insurance, a Fort Lauderdale uninsured car accident lawyer can help you navigate the uncertainty that comes with it.
+If you suffer injuries or damage to your car in an accident caused by a negligent driver who does not have insurance, a Dallas uninsured car accident lawyer can help you navigate the uncertainty that comes with it.
 Call the team at Ben Crump Law, PLLC, today at (800) 598-7557 for a free case review.

 Florida Automobile Insurance Requirements